7tellez/TemplatesMeli/README.md

 | List of Query Params | [Fury Docs iOS Project](https://furydocs.io/webkit-ios/latest/guide/#/query-params) |
 | Bridge Command's | [Fury Docs Bridge JS](https://furydocs.io/mobile-webkit/latest/guide/#/commands) |

-## Developing and contributing

-#### Testing
-Although at the beginning you will surely use the emulator for the initial tests, it is very important to test on a real device to close the test cycle since you can see the real behavior of your application.
-To test your implementations, follow these [steps](https://furydocs.io/webkit-ios/latest/guide/#/testing).

 ## Contributing
 If you would like to contribute to our project, feel free to look around on [contribution guidelines](/CONTRIBUTING.md)